|

 Khao Phra Sumeru" - running up your

-( horse stance ) leaping onto their shoulders,
+stance, ( horse stance ), leaping onto their shoulders,

 wrapping your legs around their neck and finishing

-them off with downward elbow strikes to the top
+them with downward elbow strikes to the top of

 Training